lihaixin/pptpd/README.md

 ## Client Setup

-Connect PPTP server using `username:password` with NO `mschap-v2/mppe-128` encyption.
+Connect PPTP server using `vpnuser:vpnpassword` with NO `mschap-v2/mppe-128` encyption.

 ## References